Overview

 ../../_images/logical.png

 MGM - Management, purely for administrative purposes.
-This VLAN connects switch management ports, Remote Access Controllers, and additional access to server OSes via SSH.
+This network connects switch management ports, Remote Access Controllers, and additional access to server OSes via SSH.
 Not accessible from the outside world, private IPv4 address space.
-DNS example: switch.mgm.rzob.gocept.net.

 FE - Frontend, for customer application traffic.
-This VLAN connects to machines that provide customers’ applications to the public.
+This network connects to machines that provide customers’ applications to the public.
 This network is switched to the virtual machines and leverages completely public traffic.
-The DC firewalls do not filter this.
-Customer applications are free to use any ports they like but must be careful opening them.
-VMs can filter this network locally.
-All VMs receive a NIC on this VLAN but not necessarily IPv4 or IPv6 addresses if they do not provide public traffic.
-DNS example: vm00.fe.rzob.gocept.net.
+The DC firewalls do not filter this, however the default system firewall running locally on VMs blocks inbound connections.
+Customer applications are free to use any ports they like.
+These ports must be listed in the firewall configuration in order to receive inbound connections.
+All VMs receive a NIC on this network but not necessarily IPv4 or IPv6 addresses if they do not provide public traffic.
+DNS example: vm00.fe.rzob.fcio.net.

 SRV - Server to server communication.
 Used for customer application components to talk to each other, e.g. database traffic and for management purposes on the application level.
 This network is firewalled from the internet at our DC edge firewalls and allows only HTTP/S and SSH traffic.
 Additionally VMs can filter this traffic locally and only allow arbitrary traffic from VMs belonging to the same project by default.
 This network is used on all VMs and has IPv4 (usually private) and IPv6 addresses allocated automatically.
 DNS example: vm00.srv.rzob.fcio.net or simply vm00.fcio.net.